ruuda/rcl/docs/type_string.md

 Split the string on all occurrences of the separator.
 If the separator occurs multiple times in a row, or at the start or end of the string, this produces empty strings in the result.
+Trying to use an empty string as separator will abort evaluation with an error.

 ```rcl
 "Leon, Roy, Rachael".split(", ")